 The application program must write in the WDGCR register at regular intervals during normal operation to prevent an MCU reset.
+This downcounter is free-running: it counts down even if the watchdog is disabled.
 The value to be stored in the WDGCR register must be between FFh and C0h: